gtronset/beets-filetote/README.md

 This plugin originated as a hard fork from [beets-copyartifacts (copyartifacts3)].

-Thank you to the original work done by Sami Barakat, Adrian Sampson, along with the larger [beets](http://beets.io) community.
+Thank you to the original work done by Sami Barakat and Adrian Sampson, along with the larger [beets](http://beets.io) community.

 Please report any issues you may have and feel free to contribute.